 It is gold coloured, as you’d expect, and is engraved with the words ‘Gold Cup’ and ‘Copa Oro’, but otherwise lacks any real standout points to make it in any way memorable.

 While the trophy might not be worth writing home about, the tournament itself certainly boasts a few interesting facts that are worth drawing your attention to.
 Here are the best ones we’ve been able to find:

-- Mexico have won the tournament more than any other nation, also picking up more points than any other country during the competition’s existence
+- Mexico have won the tournament more than any other nation (11 titles), also picking up more points than any other country during the competition’s existence (248 points).

 - Since 2002, the CONCACAF Gold Cup has featured an official song.
 These are not necessarily songs about football, but more pop songs like Shania Twain’s ‘That Don’t Impress Me Much’ that have been associated with the tournament